 Seeing one’s marks gives some indication regarding the areas which need improvement.
 However, UPSC does not declare the marks until the exam process is over.
 Here are answers to some common doubts faced by candidates.

 Ans – UPSC releases the marksheet after the entire examination process gets over.
-Hence, CSE Prelims 2020 marks will be released post the interview result/final result.
-Refer the sequence of UPSC 2019 marksheet given below for clarity:
+CSE Mains Marks are recently released.
+To check Prelims Marks, UPSC Online portal will open soon.
+Refer to the sequence of UPSC 2019 marksheet given below for clarity:

 - UPSC CSE Prelims 2019 (2nd June 2019)